PrestaShop/docs/development/components/database/objectmodel.md

 A class extending the ObjectModel class is tied to a database table.
 Its static attribute (`$definition`) represents the model.

 Its instances are tied to database records.
-The ObjectModel class provides accessors for each attribute defined in `$definition`.

 When instantiated with an `$id` in the class constructor, the attributes are retrieved from the related database record (using the `$id` as the primary key to find the table record).

-When the `save()` method is called, ObjectModel will ask the DBAL to **insert** or **update** the object to database, depending if the `$id` is known or not in the ObjectModel.

-ObjectModel is also in charge of deleting an object in database (with its `delete()` method).

 {{% notice info %}}
 You can override classes that extend ObjectModel, but with extreme precaution, e.g., defining a wrong `$definition` model can break the entire system or lead to data loss.